byuccl/fpga-programmer/README.md

   --elf ELF    Executable (.elf) path
 ```

 Currently supported boards:
   * `zedboard`
   * `zybo`

+#### Hardware Only
+If you only want to program hardware, just provide the `--bit` bitstream and ignore the software arguments.

+#### Running Software
+You can run software by specifying just the `--elf` option.
+The `boards` folder already contains basic bitstream and FSBL files, so you don't need to provide these options unless you need specific hardware or bootloader code.

 ### Todo List of Features
 * Add support for PYNQ, Zybo and Ultra96 boards.